 Constipation from C Section

-I’ve never had one but experts say that the procedure causes the bowels to effectively shut down for 24 hours and that the first bowel movement after a C can take longer (from four to five days) than after a vaginal birth.
+I’ve never had one but experts say that the C-section procedure causes the bowels to effectively shut down for 24 hours and that the first bowel movement after a C-section can take longer (from four to five days) than that following a vaginal birth.
 Some suggest gently placing a pillow on your incision while you are on the toilet.

 The perineum is the area between your vagina and anus (who knew?).
 This can become irritated during a routine birth.
 It is common for doctors or midwives to cut the perineum during a vaginal birth (this procedure is called an episiotomy).
 Keep the perineum clean by using a sitz bath (the hospital will give you a bottle for this) two to three times a day.
 For the sitz bath, natural health advocates recommend mixing herbs that are antibacterial and antimicrobial (e.g., lavender, yarrow, and chamomile) to aid healing.